 Western Michigan University

 - Social Worker, 1996

-Dr. Stephen Magura is director of The Evaluation Center at Western Michigan University.
+Dr. Stephen Magura is Research Director of behavioral Studies at The Evaluation Center at Western Michigan University.

 - Principal investigator of Controlling for Endogeneity Biases in Estimating AA Effects on Drinking Outcomes.
 Sponsor: NIH, R21 AA017906.

 - Principal investigator of Research to Define and Measure Effectiveness of Advanced Technological Education Centers and Projects.
 Sponsor: National Science Foundation (subaward No. 0832874).

 - Principal investigator of Efficacy of Dual Focus Mutual Aid for Persons with Co-occurring Disorders.
 Sponsor: NIDA, R01 DA023119.